Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Abstract

 \section{Abstract}

-Quantum computing provides the feasible multi-layered security challenges to classical blockchain systems.
-Whereas, quantum-secured blockchains relied on quantum key distribution (QKD) to establish secure channels can address this potential threat.
-This paper presents a scalable quantum-resistant blockchain architecture designed to address the connectivity and distance limitations of the QKD integrated quantum networks.
-By leveraging the twin-field (TF) QKD protocol within a measurement-device-independent (MDI) topology, the proposed framework can optimize the infrastructure complexity from quadratic to linear scaling.
-This architecture effectively integrates information-theoretic security with distributed consensus mechanisms, allowing the system to overcome the fundamental rate-loss limits inherent in traditional point-to-point links.
-The proposed scheme offers a theoretically sound and feasible solution for deploying large-scale and long-distance consortium.
+Quantum computing provides a feasible multi-layered security challenge to classical blockchain networks.
+Quantum blockchains that rely on quantum key distribution (QKD) to establish secure channels can address this feasible threat.
+Whereas, there are still architecture limitations to practical security resulted in the measurement devices while implementing the QKD-secured blockchains in physical layer.
+This paper presents a quantum-classical hybrid architecture in a distributed blockchain to address the connectivity and distance limitations of the blockchain-embedded quantum networks.
+A decoupled architecture is designed felicitously so that it pairs a linearly scalable measurement-device-independent (MDI) physical layer with a decentralized consensus.
+It can optimize the complexity of infrastructure from quadratic to linear scaling, ascribed to leveraging the twin-field (TF) QKD protocol with the MDI-structurized star topology.
+Additionally, the dual-key stratification strategy transforms symmetric information-theoretic security into publicly auditable forward-secret blockchain evidence.
+This architecture can integrate the exact information-theoretic security (ITS) with distributed consensus mechanisms, allowing the scalable system to overcome the potential rate-loss limits inherent in classical security-weakened blockchains.